 Abcam’s Tissue type Plasminogen Activator Human in vitro ELISA (Enzyme-Linked Immunosorbent Assay) kit is designed for accurate quantitative measurement of Human Tissue type Plasminogen Activator concentrations in Cell culture supernatant and serum.

 Tissue type Plasminogen Activator specific antibody has been precoated onto 96-well plates.
 Standards and test samples are added to the wells along with an HRP-conjugated Tissue type Plasminogen Activator detection antibody and the microplate is then incubated at room temperature and unbound proteins are then washed away with a wash buffer.
 TMB is then added and catalyzed by HRP to produce a blue color product that subsequently changes to yellow after addition of acidic stop solution.
 The density of yellow coloration is directly proportional to the Tissue type Plasminogen Activator amount of sample captured on the plate.

-For higher sensitivity in only 90 minutes, we recommend Human Tissue Plasminogen Activator ELISA Kit (ab190812) from our SimpleStep ELISA® range.
+Get higher sensitivity in only 90 minutes with Human Tissue Plasminogen Activator ELISA Kit (ab190812) from our SimpleStep ELISA® range.

 Converts the abundant, but inactive, zymogen plasminogen to plasmin by hydrolyzing a single Arg-Val bond in plasminogen.
 By controlling plasmin-mediated proteolysis, it plays an important role in tissue remodeling and degradation, in cell migration and many other physiopathological events.
 Play a direct role in facilitating neuronal migration.

 Synthesized in numerous tissues (including tumors) and secreted into most extracellular body fluids, such as plasma, uterine fluid, saliva, gingival crevicular fluid, tears, seminal fluid, and milk.